Hurricane Cristobal: Antilles

-As Cristobal's parent wave moved over Puerto Rico, it engaged with an abnormally moist air mass to produce torrential rains totaling more than 10 in.
+As Cristobal's parent wave moved over Puerto Rico, it engaged with an abnormally moist air mass to produce torrential rain totaling more than 10 in.
 The highest rainfall totals were enhanced by orographic lift over mountainous terrain.
 A rain gauge near Tibes recorded a peak total of 13.21 in, the majority of which fell on August 24.
 Luis Muñoz Marín International Airport near San Juan reported 5.52 in of precipitation.
 In total, 19 rivers reached minor flood stage and five reached moderate flood stage; some of them inundated adjacent roadways and urban areas.
-The heavy rains triggered multiple landslides, at least one of which forced a family to evacuate.
+The heavy rainfall triggered multiple landslides, at least one of which forced a family to evacuate.
 The floods cut electricity to nearly 17,000 customers and left 7,000 without clean drinking water after putting some 18 filtration plants out of service.
-In some cases, however, the rains proved beneficial, refilling reservoirs after an abnormally dry summer.
-Only the northwest corner of Puerto Rico escaped hydrological issues.
+In some cases, however, the rain proved beneficial, refilling reservoirs after an abnormally dry summer.
+Only the northwestern corner of Puerto Rico escaped hydrological issues.
 Gusty winds caused minor damage to trees and tree branches in the territory.
 Moderate to heavy rainfall also affected the U.S. Virgin Islands, amounting to 5.27 in on Saint Thomas and 2.22 in on Saint Croix.

-The island of Hispaniola also received damaging rains from the slow-moving storm.
+The island of Hispaniola also received damaging rainfall from the slow-moving storm.
 La Romana, Dominican Republic, recorded 5.04 in of rain in 24 hours on August 23 and 24, the result being destructive flooding.
 The floods isolated 23 towns from the outside world and damaged or destroyed more than 800 dwellings, especially in eastern and northeastern parts of the nation.
-Just over 4,100 individuals were forced to leave their homes and seek refuge with friends and family.
-In Santo Domingo Province, three people required rescue from their stricken car after trying to cross the swollen Isabela River.
-Two people were killed in the Dominican Republic, one of them after trying to drive across a flooded river in the Hato Mayor Province.
+Just over 4,100 individuals were forced to evacuate their homes.
+In Santo Domingo Province, three people required rescue from their car after trying to cross the swollen Isabela River.
+Two people were killed in the Dominican Republic, one of them after attempting to drive across a flooded river in the Hato Mayor Province.
 In neighboring Haiti, flooding totally destroyed four homes and heavily damaged 28 others, with a total of about 640 families left temporarily homeless.
 At least two people in the country were swept away by rushing waters, and many others sustained injuries.

 Shortly after the storm's genesis, tropical storm warnings were issued for the central and southeastern Bahamas and the Turks and Caicos Islands.
 The advisories were discontinued by August 25.
 Heavy rain fell over the region, reaching 10.9 in on the island of Providenciales, where one person drowned in the ensuing floods.
 Floodwaters on North Caicos ran 5 ft deep, blocking access to some communities.
 Governor Peter Beckingham reported "extensive damage to peoples' property and possessions" throughout the overseas territory.